UPDATES TO Chapter 10

 10.4 FTC Enforcement Trends Since 2023

 A proposed settlement with telehealth firm Cerebral illustrates the FTC’s holistic combination of both privacy and cybersecurity concerns (as well as basic consumer protection) in its approach to enforcement.
 It appears that the company first came to the attention of regulators due to concerns over its online drug prescription practices.
 Once the FTC started investigating, it looked broadly at the company’s practices, focusing particularly on its offering of services on a negative option basis, which means consumers are automatically charged unless they cancel those services, and making it hard for consumers to cancel; its use of tracking tools on its website or apps that collected and sent data to third parties for use in advertising; and its cybersecurity practices.
 Regarding security, the complaint alleged numerous defects in the company’s data security practices, including that it failed to block former employees from accessing confidential electronic medical records of Cerebral patients and that it used a single sign-on method for accessing its patient portal that exposed confidential medical files and patient information to other patients.
-As with other recent FTC enforcement actions, the complaint alleged both privacy and security violations, plus a consumer protection allegation: that the company’s statements on privacy were deceptive and thus violated Section 5; that its statements on security were deceptive and thus a Section 5 violation; and that its failure to employ reasonable measures to protect consumers’ personal information was unfair and thus a violation of Section 5; and that its misrepresentations regarding its cancellation policies were deceptive and thus a violation of Section 5.
+As with other recent FTC enforcement actions, the complaint alleged both privacy and security violations, plus a consumer protection allegation: that the company’s statements on privacy were deceptive and thus violated Section 5; that its statements on security were deceptive and thus a Section 5 violation; that its failure to employ reasonable measures to protect consumers’ personal information was unfair and thus a violation of Section 5; and that its misrepresentations regarding its cancellation policies were deceptive and thus a violation of Section 5.
 The complaint also alleged that the company’s unfair or deceptive acts or practices regarding data security and data privacy constituted unfair or deceptive acts or practices with respect to a substance use disorder treatment service in violation of Section 8023(a) of the Opioid Act, 15 U.S.C. § 45d(a).
 Finally, the complaint alleged that the company’s acts or practices violated Section 4 of the Restore Online Shoppers’ Confidence Act, 15 U.S.C. § 8403.
 The proposed settlement would require both privacy and cybersecurity measures.
 The list of cybersecurity measures is familiar; it includes requiring encryption of all covered information and implementing phishing-resistant multi-factor authentication methods for all employees, contractors, and affiliates in order to access any assets (including databases) storing covered information.
 Unlike other recent orders, the proposed settlement did not contain an explicit data minimization requirement, but it would require the company to set express data retention limits and to delete information as soon as it was no longer necessary to fulfill the purpose for which it was collected.

 There are several noteworthy elements of the FTC’s February 2024 settlement with Global Tel*Link Corporation, a company that suffered a data breach in 2020 when it left large amounts of unencrypted data in an unsecured cloud-based environment.
 As in many other cases, the FTC complaint alleged multiple security failings by the company, leading to a claim of unfair data security practices.
 However, it is in the FTC’s allegations regarding the company’s misrepresentations about its security practices and its response to the breach that the case is notable.
 First, the FTC complaint alleged that Global Tel*Link’s failure to timely notify all affected individuals of the incident was an unfair act or practice.
 The Commission thus embraced the theory, announced in the 2022 staff statement, that the unfairness prong of section 5 of the FTC Act imposes a breach notification requirement.
 See Chapter 3.1.1.7.
-Moreover, the complaint separately alleged that Global Tel*Link had violated Section 5 when it (1) misrepresented its cybersecurity practices in connection with the advertising, promotion, offering for sale, or sale of its services, (2) issued a statement that was false or misleading as to the severity of the Incident and the risk to individual consumers, (3) misrepresented in the same statement that they would timely notify users whose personally identifiable information had been exposed as a result of the Incident, and (4) stated, in bids submitted to potential institutional customers after the incident, that it had never experienced a breach.
+Moreover, the complaint separately alleged that Global Tel*Link had violated Section 5 when it (1) misrepresented its cybersecurity practices in connection with the advertising, promotion, offering for sale, or sale of its services, (2) issued a statement that was false or misleading as to the severity of the incident and the risk to individual consumers, (3) misrepresented in the same statement that they would timely notify users whose personally identifiable information had been exposed as a result of the incident, and (4) stated, in bids submitted to potential institutional customers after the incident, that it had never experienced a breach.

 Taken together, these allegations mean that the Commission will take a comprehensive view of a company’s statements--to individuals whose data it holds, to the public, and to potential enterprise customers—about its cybersecurity practices and about any breach it suffers.
-(For example, the complaint alleged that, after the breach, the respondent stated in its RFP responses to potential facility customers that “there were no system incidents that resulted in a significant failure in the achievement of one or more of service commitments and system requirements,” where “system requirements” were defined to include that “Logical access to programs, data and computer resources is restricted to authorized and appropriate users, and such users are restricted to performing authorized and appropriate actions.”)
+For example, the complaint alleged that, after the breach, the respondent stated in its RFP responses to potential facility customers that “there were no system incidents that resulted in a significant failure in the achievement of one or more of service commitments and system requirements,” where “system requirements” were defined to include that “Logical access to programs, data and computer resources is restricted to authorized and appropriate users, and such users are restricted to performing authorized and appropriate actions.”

 Also in February 2024, the FTC settled with Blackbaud, which provides data services and financial, fundraising, and administrative software services.
 In 2020, Blackbaud suffered a breach.
 The FTC complaint alleged that the company failed to implement appropriate safeguards and that it failed to give timely notice to its customers.
 (The breach also generated class action litigation discussed in Chapters 4 and 5 of the book and an SEC enforcement action described in Chapter 3.)
 What is noteworthy is that the FTC also alleged that the company held onto data far longer than was necessary.
 The failure to implement and enforce reasonable data retention practices for sensitive consumer data was an unfair practice, the Commission alleged, further expanding on the data minimization theme identified in Chapter 10.4 in the book.